-With a regular dental treatment, to resolve these chronic infections takes time and multiple appointments and dressings and redressings.
-The Benefit of using a Laser for such procedures is that Laser sterilises the infected area with Heat and hence more accurately removes the Bacterial infections and hence gives better postoperative results.
+With regular dental treatment, resolving these chronic infections takes time and multiple appointments and dressings and redressings.
+The Benefit of using a Laser for such procedures is that Laser sterilizes the infected area with Heat and hence more accurately removes the Bacterial infections and hence gives better postoperative results.

 How is Laser Used in Dentistry?

 All lasers work by delivering energy in the form of light.
 When used for dental procedures, the laser acts as a cutting instrument or a vaporizer of the tissue that it comes in contact with.
 When used in teeth-whitening procedures, the laser acts as a heat source and enhances the effect of tooth-bleaching agents.

 Instead of needles and drills, laser dentistry uses heat and light to treat Dental infections.
 That’s why the procedure is less painful.

 The word LASER is an abbreviation for Light Amplification by Stimulated Emission of radiation.